InizioDesigns/japanese-operating-lease/README.md

 For further documentation on this feature see the [Internationalized Routing docs](https://nextjs.org/docs/advanced-features/i18n-routing).

 ## Hosting
 Site is hosted at AWS using the Inizio corporate account and it is deployed with Amplify.
+Login with mark.kroh

 ## Preview